St. Alban's Episcopal Church (Los Angeles, California): Overview

 Actor Paul Le Mat and producer Suzanne de Passe were married in this church.
 The memorial service of Edward W. Carter (1911-1996) was also conducted here.
 So was the memorial service of director Howard Hawks (1896-1977).

+The Reverend Adam L. Dawkins was inducted as St. Alban's 6th Rector on October 26, 2024.
+Canterbury Westwood, the Episcopal campus ministry at UCLA and surrounding universities, is based at St. Alban's.
+The church is also home to the 580 Café, a ministry of the Wesley Foundation, as well as the National Children's Chorus and the Chippingford School.
+St. Alban's church buildings underwent extensive renovations in 2024-2025.